Toward Universal Testing of Dynamic Network Models: Formal problem setting

 \section{Formal problem setting}

 We begin by formulating the problem in general.
 The most basic object of study is a (discrete-time) \emph{dynamic random graph model}.

 \begin{definition}[Dynamic random graph model] A dynamic random graph model (or dynamic mechanism) is a graph-valued Markov process.
-More specifically, it is specified by a sequence of conditional distributions $\Pr[G_0]$, $\Pr[G_t | G_{t-1}]$. \end{definition} The Markov assumption is a natural one, especially in light of the fact that many dynamic graph models satisfy it (including the various preferential attachment models, the Cooper-Frieze web graph model \cite{Newman}, the dynamic stochastic block model, the duplication-divergence model, etc).
+More specifically, it is specified by a sequence of conditional distributions $\Pr[G_0]$, $\{\Pr[G_t | G_{t-1}]\}_{t=1}^\infty$. \end{definition} The Markov assumption is a natural one, especially in light of the fact that many dynamic graph models satisfy it (including the various preferential attachment models, the Cooper-Frieze web graph model \cite{Newman}, the dynamic stochastic block model, the duplication-divergence model, etc).
 It has additionally already appeared explicitly in works on dynamic graphs \cite{AvinLotker}.
 However, one can imagine plausible situations in which it does not hold: for example, nodes may be \emph{nostalgic}, in the sense that they may choose to connect with others that were, at some point in the past, of high degree, or with nodes to which they had been previously frequently connected.
 We do not deal explicitly with such situations in the present work (but it is possible that they may be accommodated by a suitable change in the definition of the network under consideration).

-We next define a semimetric on Markov processes, which will be used to define our testing problem. \begin{definition}[ Semimetric on Markov processes ] Consider two Markov processes $X = (X_1, ..., X_n, ...)$, $Y = (Y_1, ..., Y_n, ...)$.
-We define the following semimetric:
+We next define a distortion measure on Markov processes, which will be used to define our testing problem. \begin{definition}[Distortion measure on Markov processes] Consider two Markov processes $X_0 = (X_{0,1}, ..., X_{0,n}, ...)$, $X_1 = (X_{1,1}, ..., X_{1,n}, ...)$.
+We define the following distortion:

-where $d_{TV}$ is the total variation distance. \end{definition} We note that this is not a metric, since it is not symmetric.
-It is easy to symmetrize, but then the definitions of our test statistic and model class becomes more complicated.
-In general, the choice of metric depends on the application at hand.
-It implicitly encodes which models we choose to regard as distinguishable, and in subsequent work we intend to examine this issue more closely.